 Under Executive Order 12898 and the associated DOT Order on Environmental Justice, MTC must assist DOT, FTA and the Federal Highway Administration (FHWA) in their mission "to avoid, minimize, or mitigate disproportionately high and adverse human health and environmental effects, including social and economic effects" on environmental-justice (EJ) populations.
-For this analysis, adverse effects are determined using the results for the six equity measures, described in Chapter 2, and EJ populations are either low-income households or communities of concern (CoCs), also described in Chapter 2.
+For this analysis, adverse effects are determined using the results for the six equity measures, described in Chapter 2.
+EJ populations are either low-income households or communities of concern (CoCs), also described in Chapter 2.
 The analysis must determine if EJ populations share in the benefits of the plan's investments without bearing a disproportionate share of the burdens.

-As notes in Chapter 2, to make this determination, this report uses the DOT definition of a "disproportionately high and adverse effect," which relies on meeting either of the following two conditions:
+As noted in Chapter 2, to make this determination, this report uses the DOT definition of a "disproportionately high and adverse effect," which relies on meeting the following two conditions:

-- An adverse impact is predominately borne by minority and/or a low-income populations, or - An adverse impact on minority and/or low-income populations is significantly more severe or greater in magnitude than the adverse effect on non-minority and/or non-low-income populations.
+- An adverse impact is predominately borne by minority and/or a low-income populations, and - An adverse impact on minority and/or low-income populations is significantly more severe or greater in magnitude than the adverse effect on non-minority and/or non-low-income populations.

 Table 6-5 below summarizes the EJ analysis results for each of the six equity measures.
-Although none of the measures analyzed found both a disproportionately high and adverse effect on EJ populations, this analysis confirms broad regional trends related to housing affordability for lower-income households, who are also more likely to be minority populations, in PDAs, TPAs and HOAs.
+Although none of the measures analyzed found both a disproportionately high and adverse effect on EJ populations, this analysis confirms broad regional trends related to housing affordability for lower-income households in PDAs, TPAs and HOAs.
 Chapter 7 identifies a number of policies and programs that address these concerns, though fully recognizing that solving the housing affordability crisis in the Bay Area requires a more concerted effort on behalf of local governments as well as state and federal agencies, and stronger partnerships and collaboration between the public and private sectors.
+MTC finds no disproportionately high and adverse impact on EJ populations from the Draft Plan for any of the six equity measures.